-18.1 Should parents/carers be dissatisfied with the support provided, they must discuss their concerns directly with the school.
-This will be with the child's class teacher in the first instance, with whom any issues should be addressed.
-If this does not resolve the problem or allay the concern, the problem should be brought to the headteacher or member of the leadership team.
-In the unlikely event of this not resolving the issue, the parent\carer must make a formal complaint using the school's Complaints Procedure.
+19.1 Should parents/carers be dissatisfied with the support provided, they must discuss their concerns directly with the school.
+This will be with the child's class teacher/form tutor in the first instance, with whom any issues should be addressed.
+If this does not resolve the problem or allay the concern, the problem should be brought to a member of the leadership team, who will, where necessary, bring concerns to the attention of the Headteacher.
+In the unlikely event of this not resolving the issue, the parent\carer must make a formal complaint using the Alfriston School Complaints Procedure.